pangtodd/marios_marketplace/README.md

 * You can create new users via the website, and they should be able to add reviews to existing products.
 * To create an admin, first create a user via the website, then in your terminal open the rail console by typing in **"rails c"**.
 Then type in:
 **"User.where(email:"[whatever email your user had]").update(admin: true)"**
+* If you ran faker to create dummy info, there should be a admin account (email: admin@test.com, password: Password@123) and a user account (email: user@test.com, password: Password@123) you can experiment with.

 ## Known Bugs